numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: PyArrayObject** PyArray_ConvertToCommonType(PyObject* op, int* n)

-    May be deprecated in the future.
-Using the newly introduced :ctype:`NpyIter` with flag :cdata:`NPY_ITER_COMMON_DTYPE` or with
+    The functionality this provides is largely superceded by iterator :ctype:`NpyIter` introduced in 1.6, with flag
-    the same dtype parameter for all operands is preferred to this method.
+    :cdata:`NPY_ITER_COMMON_DTYPE` or with the same dtype parameter for all operands.

     Convert a sequence of Python objects contained in *op* to an array of ndarrays each having the same data type.
 The type is selected